How Healthy is Your Product? - Delivery Pipeline Check

 One nice aspect about delivery pipeline checks is that a whole set of tools and methods emerged with the DevOps movement.
 You still need an expert to tune the diagnostic to your company’s specific needs, but the approach is well-documented.

-Below a list of capabilities we have build-up over time for delivery pipeline checks.
+Below is a list of capabilities we have built up over time for delivery pipeline checks.
 Use common sense and strategic goals to identify the objectives you want to measure.
-Expertise is needed to define values to measure if the source code of your product reaches the selected objectives.
+Expertise is necessary to define values to measure if the source code of your product reaches the selected objectives.

 1. Continuous integration pipeline with quality checks and automatic tests.